CosmWasm/docs-deprecated/docs/05-actor-model/03-actor-in-blokchain.md

   The difference is, that `DepsMut` allows updating state, while `Deps` allows only to look at it.
-* `Env` object delivers information about the blockchain state in the moment of execution - its height, the timestamp of executionm and information about the executing contract itself.
+* `Env` object delivers information about the blockchain state in the moment of execution - its height, the timestamp of execution and information about the executing contract itself.
 * `MessageInfo` object is information about the contract call - it contains the address which sends the message, and the funds send with the